suryakant54321/Python-SOS-Client/README.md

 #### To Do

-1. Combine overall flow of all processes (i.e. SOS parsing and Telegram user interactions)

-2. Test all modules
+1. Add irrigation scheduling component.

-3. Write detailed documentation using [Sphinix]
+2. Write detailed documentation using [Sphinix].

 [ISTSOS]: <http://istsos.org/>